MrMM7/Javascript-Playground/Minimalist text editor/README.md

 2. **Switch Themes**: Tap the dark mode/light mode button and impress your friends with your preference for either late-night or early-morning vibes.
 3. **Track Characters**: Whether you’re aiming for brevity or wordiness, we’ve got your character count covered.
 4. **Auto-Save**: We save your work so you don't have to.
 It’s like magic, but with more coding.
-5. **Manual Save**: if autosave wasn't good enough you can use ctrl + s to easily save without having any worries
+5. **Manual Save**: If autosave wasn't good enough, you can use Ctrl + S to easily save without having any worries.
+6. **Emoji IntelliSense**:
+   - Type `:` followed by an emoji name (e.g., `:fire` for 🔥).
+   - Use arrow keys to navigate the suggestions.
+   - Press Enter or click to insert the emoji instantly.

 ## Contributing 🙌